Ostroh: The Russian Empire through World War II

 In the Second Partition of Poland in 1793, the town was forcibly annexed by the Russian Empire, where it remained until 1918.
 Railroad lines, built in the 19th century, missed Ostróg, and as a result, the town stagnated.
-The railway station serving the area was built in 1873, 14km away, in the village of Ożenin.
+The railway station serving the area was built in 1873, 14 km away, in the village of Ożenin.

 In the interwar period, Ostróg belonged to the County of Zdołbunów, Volhynian Voivodeship of the Second Polish Republic.
 It was an important garrison town for the Polish Army, and the Border Protection Corps (KOP).
 The KOP Battalion "Ostróg" was stationed there, along with the 19th Volhynian Uhlan Regiment.
 On July 7, 1920, during the Polish–Soviet War, it was the site of a battle between a Polish unit under Wincenty Krajowski, and the Bolsheviks of Semyon Budyonny's 1st Cavalry Army.
 Throughout 1919–1939 Ostróg was located in close to the Polish–Soviet border, and special passes were required to enter some districts of the town.

 Following the 1939 Soviet invasion of Poland, Ostróg was annexed by the Soviet Union, as part of the Ukrainian Soviet Socialist Republic.
 An unknown number of the town's residents were forcibly sent to Siberia.
 Local mayor Stanisław Ludwik Żurakowski was arrested by the Soviets, then held in several prisons in Volhynia, and eventually deported to Kozelsk and murdered in the Katyn massacre in April 1940.

 The Nazi German occupation resulted in the establishment of the Reichskommissariat Ukraine (RKU), with headquarters in Rivne.
 In the autumn of 1941 several large-scale mass murders took place in Volhynia.
 On 1 September 1941 2,500 Jews were shot in Ostróg.
 Six weeks later, the ghetto was disbanded and another 3,000 people were killed in the Holocaust.